 In recent years, the FEC has been challenged to recruit and retain talent necessary to meet the agency's workload and hiring goals.
-During FY 2022, the FEC identified additional strategic outreach platforms and partnerships to better ensure the agency's hiring efforts reach out to diverse and highly talented potential employees.
+During FYs 2022 and 2023, the FEC identified additional strategic outreach platforms and partnerships to better ensure the agency's hiring efforts reach out to diverse and highly talented potential employees.
+During FY 2024 the agency will assess the results of these efforts in helping the Commission continue to build its diverse and high performing workforce so that the most successful strategies can be fully implemented during FY 2025.
 In addition, the FEC has continued work to ensure staff retention by providing a fair, impartial, inclusive and accessible work environment.